 National Technical Honor Society (NTHS)

 Midlands Technical College seeks to recognize outstanding students enrolled in Business and Public Service, Health Sciences, Nursing, Information Systems Technology, Industrial Technology or Engineering Technology majors through induction into NTHS.
 Membership is limited to Career Programs majors who have earned and currently hold a 3.0 GPA in an eligible program of study, have completed at least 12 semester hours of curriculum-only coursework at Midlands Technical College, and have been recommended by a faculty member.
-For more information about eligibility, application deadlines or applying for membership.
-Advisor: Student Life Office, 803.822.3650, email@example.com.
+For more information about eligibility, application deadlines or applying for membership contact the Student Life Office, 803.822.3650, email@example.com.

 Phi Theta Kappa International Honor Society